bitplane/bitplane.net/log/2025/07/met-office-scrape/index.md

-The side project caused MediaInfo to get webm support, which in turn caused EXIF to be split out, data was shared, philosophy written, uploaders honed, and keeping the rip project alive led to a generic FUSE mounting system (`qemount`), an embeddable 9p server, and a user-space
+The side project caused MediaInfo to get webm support, which in turn caused EXIF to be split out, data was shared, philosophy written, uploaders honed, and keeping the rip project alive led to a generic FUSE mounting system (`mountin`), an embeddable 9p server, and a user-space
 [block device cache](/dev/python/blkcache) built and tested.